nhsx/open-source-policy/open-source-policy.md

 * Any third-party tools you use to host or manage your code follow the [National Cyber Security Centre](https://github.com/ukncsc)’s [cloud security guidance](https://www.ncsc.gov.uk/guidance/cloud-security-collection)

+These requirements can be seen as headers for each section in Appendix B's checklist for open source.

 **All new code should be hosted in an account owned by the commissioning organisation, unit, or community to ensure ongoing management and accountability.** As projects change scale or ownership they can be forked or copied as appropriate.

-### Readmes
+### b.
+Readmes

 **All projects should be accompanied by an informative README file** in plain text, [Markdown](https://commonmark.org/help/), or another easily readable format.
 This should cover:

 * A brief description of the project, who it’s for and what it does.
 This should include its intended purpose when implemented, its operating environment (or clinical use, if any), and intended users

-* The project’s development status, and whether the code is actively maintained (or if not, when maintenance stopped)
+* The project’s development status, any relevant release notes, and whether the code is actively maintained (or if not, when maintenance stopped)

 * A primary point of contact (and means of doing so, e.g. an email address)